 “A rare book that combines intimate knowledge of the sport of running and compelling fiction writing.
-Readers, especially those who run, will enjoy this imaginative but fully plausible tale.” – Jonathan Beverly, former editor of Running Times
+Readers, especially those who run, will enjoy this imaginative but fully plausible tale.” – Jonathan Beverly, Running Times

 “Sport is about passion, dedication, and competition but it can also be a political statement.
 From the first page you will be rooting for Xi to find a place to run in peace.” – Amy Yoder Begley, 2008 Olympian, 10,000 meters.